Jonathan Groff

-Branching out into film and television roles, Groff made his film debut in Ang Lee's Taking Woodstock (2009), and became a recurring guest star in the Fox musical-comedy series Glee (2009–2015) as Jesse St. James.
-He voiced the roles of Kristoff and Sven in Disney's Frozen franchise, including Frozen (2013) and Frozen II (2019), two of the higher-grossing films of all time, as well as the short films Frozen Fever (2015) and Olaf's Frozen Adventure (2017).
-Groff starred as Patrick Murray in the HBO comedy-drama series Looking (2014–2015), the network's first TV series centering around the lives of gay men, as well as its subsequent television film, Looking: The Movie (2016), and portrayed FBI Special Agent Holden Ford in the Netflix period crime drama Mindhunter (2017–2019), produced by David Fincher, for which he won a Satellite Award.
-In 2021, he received a nomination for a Primetime Emmy Award for Outstanding Supporting Actor in a Limited Anthology Series or Movie for his performance in the Disney+ live stage recording of Hamilton.
+On television, he started his career with a recurring guest star as Jesse St. James in the Fox musical-comedy series Glee (2009–15).
+He starred as Patrick Murray in the HBO comedy-drama series Looking (2014–15), the network's first series centering on the lives of gay men, as well as its subsequent television film, Looking: The Movie (2016).
+He portrayed FBI Special Agent Holden Ford in the Netflix period crime drama Mindhunter (2017–19).
+He was Primetime Emmy Award-nominated for his role in the Disney+ live stage recording of Hamilton (2020).